Brooklyn Play Spaces: 17 Drop-in Indoor Playgrounds & Kiddie Gyms

 Drop-in prices vary and memberships are also available

 We've been raving about this play space ever since it opened back in 2010.
 Unlike most kiddie gyms, this one is fun for toddlers through tweens.
-Attractions include a four-story indoor playground featuring a zip line, crawl tubes, mazes and slides; an 18-foot rock climbing wall and a separate padded toddler room for the under 3 set.
-While prices vary depending on which attractions you choose, there are some great ongoing specials like $10 Tuesdays and if you've got a toddler and a tween, you pay just $5 more for the older kid.
+Attractions include a four-story indoor playground featuring a zip line, crawl tubes, mazes and slides, an 18-foot rock climbing wall and a separate padded toddler room for the under 3 set.
+While prices vary depending on which attractions you choose, there are some great ongoing specials like $10 Tuesdays and if you've got a toddler and a tween, you pay just $5 more for the younger kid.

 BounceU – Dyker Heights